 The downside of being once bitten, twice shy is the tendency towards being overly cautious with money.

-Past-negative people who have debt are likely managing it well by making on-time payments, but they should still shop it around and look for the best rate possible.
+Past-negative people who have debt are likely managing it well by making on-time payments, but they should still shop it around and look for their best rate possible.

 Past-negative people are less likely to succumb to financial issues like bankruptcy, foreclosures or massive debt – but they’re more likely to miss out on returns from investing.
 The desire to stick with the status-quo and stay within their comfort zone, often makes past-negative people hesitant to invest in the stock market or take any risks with their money.
 They’d prefer to just tuck money away in a savings account instead of taking a chance on losing money in the stock market.